AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/installing-cuegui.md

 *   Assign render processors to jobs.
 *   Manage cue priorities.

+CueGUI is a standalone PySide application.
+It runs locally on the user's workstation; all users within your OpenCue deployment who want to use it will need it available on their workstations.

 ## Before you begin

 1. Before you start to work through this guide, complete the steps in